floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ## Logging

 notes:
 Our final topic will be logging.
-Effect provides a powerful set of logging tools to use observe your program.
+Effect provides a powerful set of logging tools to use to observe your program.

 ---